End-to-End Clinical Outcome Assessment (COA) Translations

 Multilingual Clinical Trials

-For multilingual clinical trials, accurate COA translations are imperative not only to meeting regulatory compliance, but also for ensuring the voices of patients from diverse backgrounds are heard throughout the clinical trial process.
-In addition to translating patient-reported outcomes, clinician-reported outcomes, performance reported outcomes, and observer-reported outcomes, a rigorous linguistic validation process must be performed to ensure quality and validity of the assessment.
-All COAs must be translated and validated through a clear linguistic validation process by an experienced team of professional linguists, subject matter experts (SMEs), and project managers.
+Accurate COA translations are imperative for multilingual clinical trials to meet regulatory compliance and ensure patients’ voices from diverse backgrounds are heard throughout the clinical trial process.
+In addition to translating patient-reported outcomes, clinician-reported outcomes, performance-reported outcomes, and observer-reported outcomes, a rigorous linguistic validation process must be performed to ensure the quality and validity of the assessment.
+All COAs must be translated and validated through a straightforward linguistic validation process by an experienced team of professional linguists, subject matter experts (SMEs), and project managers.

-CSOFT Health Sciences works with life science companies involved in the drug development process to ensure the highest-quality COA translation and linguistic validation process for multilingual clinical trials.
+CSOFT Health Sciences works with life science companies involved in drug development to ensure the highest-quality COA translation and linguistic validation process for multilingual, flexible clinical trials.
 Our methodology follows the International Society for Pharmacoeconomics and Outcomes Research (ISPOR) workflow guidelines and recommendations, ensuring harmonization for regulatory bodies, sponsors, patients, and drug developers.
 With an extensive network of over 10,000 professional in-country linguists and subject matter experts, we have the resources and experience to help pharmaceutical companies and CROs expand globally.

 Learn more about our clinical trial translations.